the-umair-arsh/SMART_SEAT_RESERVATION_-_ALLOCATION_SYSTEM/README.md

 ---

-## ⭐ Acknowledgement
+##  Acknowledgement

-This project was developed as a practical software engineering project to demonstrate web development, file-based data management, sorting algorithms, priority handling, and automated seat allocation.
+This project was developed as a practical software engineering project to demonstrate web development course,Algorithem and analysis course (It modifies JOB-Sort-Algo),Logical Backend developement, file-based data management, sorting algorithms, priority handling, and automated seat allocation.

 ---